commercetools/commercetools-sdk-typescript/examples/newrelic-express-apm/README.md

 1. Clone/Download the example folder.
 2. Navigate to the path `newrelic-express-apm/`.
 3. Create a `.env` file in this path, add and update the content of `.env.sample`.The variables required to run the demo app are: `CTP_PROJECT_KEY`, `CTP_CLIENT_ID`, `CTP_CLIENT_SECRET`,`CTP_AUTH_URL`,`CTP_API_URL` and `NEW_RELIC_LICENSE_KEY`(NewRelic API Key).
+   The .env.sample file provides a template for the environment variables required by the application.
+Copy the contents of this file to a new `.env` file and replace the placeholder values with your actual credentials.
+4. If you wish to enable OpenTelemetry tracing, copy the OTEL environment variables from the `.env.sample` file into your `.env` file, and populate them with your specific values.
+5. For different settings of the OpenTelemetry collector, please set the `opentelemetry.js` file according to your requirements.
-4. Run `yarn install` (`npm` can also be used) to install all dependencies
+6. Run `yarn install` (`npm` can also be used) to install all dependencies

 ### Start the server

-1. After the installation completes, run `yarn start` to start the development server, instead to use the OpenTelemetry collector run `node -r ./opentelemetry server.js`.
+1. After the installation completes, run `yarn start` to start the development server.
+Alternatively, to run the application with the OpenTelemetry collector, use `node -r ./opentelemetry server.js`.
 2. Curl or send a request using any HTTP client to the following endpoints:

 ```